Khursheed Bano: Early life

-Khursheed was born on 14 April 1914 as Irshad Begum in Lahore, Pakistan.
+Khursheed was born on 14 April 1914 as Irshad Begum in Lahore, in what was then British India.
 As a child, she lived in the Bhati Gate area next to Allama Iqbal's house.

 Career

 Khursheed started her film career with early talkies when she joined Madan Theatres in Calcutta in 1931.

 She also worked in the silent film Eye for an Eye (1931) the year when the first talkie film (Alam Ara) of the subcontinent was released.
 This was the heyday of the fledging movie industry in Lahore.
-Khursheed joined the Hindmata Cinetone Film Company and under this banner she appeared in Ishq-e-Punjab alias Mirza Sahiban (1935) - the first Punjabi talkie film.
-In the same year, she grabbed the lead role opposite Prithiviraj Kapoor along with Imrozia Begum in National Movietone's Swarg Ki Seedhi (1935) and received huge acclaim for her performance.
-She soon moved to Bombay and after working in Mahalakshmi Cinetone Company's Bombshell (1935) and Chirag-e-Husn (1935), she acted in Saroj Movietone's Gaibi Sitara (1935) where she sang all the songs herself.
-Sadly no records of these songs survive to this day.
+Khursheed joined the Hindmata Cinetone Film Company and under this banner she appeared in Ishq-e-Punjab alias Mirza Sahiban (1935), the first Punjabi talkie film.
+In the same year, she took the lead role opposite Prithiviraj Kapoor along with Imrozia Begum in National Movietone's Swarg Ki Seedhi (1935) and received huge acclaim for her performance.
+She soon moved to Bombay and after working in Mahalakshmi Cinetone Company's Bombshell and Chirag-e-Husn (both 1935).
+The same year, she acted in Saroj Movietone's Gaibi Sitara, where she also sang all the songs.
+Sadly no record of these songs has survived.

 Some of her films released during this phase were Laila Majnu (1931), Muflis Aashiq (1932), Naqlee Doctor (1933), Bomb Shell and Mirza Sahiban (1935), Kimiagar (1936), Iman Farosh (1937), Madhur Milan (1938) and Sitara (1939).

 During 1931 and 1942, she acted in films made by the studios in Calcutta and Lahore but though recognised as a singer actress, the films did not make an impact.
 Some of her films in the 1940s were Musafir (1940), Holi (1940) ("Bhigoi Moree Saree Ray"), Shadi (1941) ("Hari ke Goon Prabhu ke Goon gavun mein" and "Ghir Ghir Aaye Baderia"), Pardesi (1941) ("Pahley Jo Mohabbat Sey Inkaar Kia Hota" and "Mori Ateria Hai Sooni").
 In Bhakta Surdas (1942), "Panchee Bawra", whose composer was Gyan Dutt became a very famous song of the 1940s.
 The other popular songs from the same film are "Madhur Madhur Ga Ray Manwa", "Jholee Bhar Taray Laday Ray', and a duet "Chandni Raat Aur Taray Khilay Haun" with K. L. Saigal.